symsoft/ecc-api-guide/onboarding.md

 Manual process currently not part of the API.

-API User gets login credentials.
+API User gets login credentials and address to an API Gateway server.

 A default subscription type is set up, including basic HLR & OCS settings.